You've likely heard about fake news. But how can you identify it? Here's six tips.

 Finally, both Google and Facebook have suggested that they will make an attempt at cracking down on fake news, and a first step algorithm isn’t hard.
 However, these efforts have a long way to go.
 If you use these sites, voice your support for these efforts.
 Urge other social media platforms and search engines to adopt similar efforts.
 Access to real, fact-driven information is too important to take for granted.

 How do you spot fake news?
-Leave your suggestions in the comments or on the Everyday Einstein Facebook page!
+Leave your suggestions in the comments or on the Ask Science Facebook page!